Avatar photo Michael Cooney

 Great Marketing Reporting for Clients

 On the client side, reporting needs to communicate the value of your client’s investment using the language they speak.
+Presenting your results in this context means more to your clients than simply showing total leads generated.

 For example, if you’re doing marketing for: